Jeg Coughlin Jr.

-Jeg Coughlin Jr. (born June 23, 1970, in Columbus, Ohio) is an American motorsports driver, competing in the NHRA Mello Yello Drag Racing Series Pro Stock Division.
+Jeg Coughlin Jr. (born June 23, 1970, in Columbus, Ohio) is an American motorsports driver, competing in the NHRA Mission Foods Drag Racing Series Pro Stock Division.
 He is a six-time world champion, winning the Pro Stock title five times and the Super Gas championship.
-He currently drives the Magneti Marelli offered by Mopar/JEGS.com Dodge Dart for Elite Motorsports as a teammate to three-time Pro Stock champion Erica Enders.
+He currently drives the SCAG Power Equipment / Outlaw Mile Hi Light Beer Pro Stock Camaro for Elite Motorsports as a teammate to six-time Pro Stock champion Erica Enders.
 He is the son of Jeg Coughlin Sr., the founder of Jegs High Performance.

 History

 Jeg Coughlin Jr. won his first world championship in 1992 by winning the NHRA Sportsman Super Gas category.

 Jeg Coughlin Jr. raced full-time in the NHRA Powerade Drag Racing Series in 1998 in Pro Stock, winning the Rookie of the Year award.

 The following year, Coughlin won five events in Pro Stock, finishing second in the final season points standings.
 The next year he would double his win total for the season (10 wins in 14 finals), and would win his first NHRA Pro Stock Championship.

 In 2001, Coughlin won three times, and in the course of the season he would set a national record for quickest elapsed time at Reading, Pennsylvania with a 6.750 second run (he has since surpassed that, taking nearly seven tenths of a second off his best time).

 Driving a Chevrolet in 2002, Coughlin rolled to his second championship, including winning 8 of the final 12 events of the season.
 He couldn't duplicate that the following year, but he did set a personal best speed and finished in the top 5 in the points, winning twice.
 He beat his best speed and best time marks in 2004, but wasn't nearly as successful as he had been the previous years.

 Coughlin changed teams that offseason, taking his sponsorship to Don Schumacher's team, and switching to Dodge Stratuses for the season.
 He didn't have a lot of success in 2005, but he managed to win the final race at Pomona, California before taking the 2006 season off.